Got Anger? Try Naming It To Tame It

 Personalize anger to help regulate it

 So in many ways, anger is like wine.
-There are these major varieties — such as Chardonnay and Pinot Noir — but each vintage has its own unique combination of aromas, flavors and potency.
+There are these major varieties — such as chardonnay and pinot noir — but each vintage has its own unique combination of aromas, flavors and potency.
 The more practice you have at detecting — and naming — these nuances, the better you understand wine.

 And if you learn to detect all the various flavors and nuances of anger and label them, you can start to handle your anger better, says psychologist Maria Gendron at Yale University.